iechor/docs/content/desktop/use-desktop/volumes.md

    - **Local file**: Select the file that contains the content.
    - **Local image**: Select the local image that contains the content.
-   - **Registry**: Specify the image from Docker Hub that contains the content.
+   - **Registry**: Specify the image from iEchor Hub that contains the content.

 5. Select **Import**.